 On a winter getaway to Triple Creek Ranch, you could spend most of your time relaxing in your cabin—Alan and I do that sometimes after a busy holiday season.
 But if this is your first time at the ranch or if you rarely have the opportunity to experience winter in Montana, here’s how to enjoy an active trip:

-Other complimentary winter activities include ice fishing, snow tubing and wildlife watching safaris.
+Other complimentary winter activities include snow biking, ice fishing, snow tubing and wildlife watching safaris.

 If you’re looking for even more winter fun, a Triple Creek activities coordinator will arrange for dog sledding or snowmobiling.
 These aren’t included in the resort rate but what an unforgettable way to explore the adjacent Bitterroot National Forest lands along the Montana-Idaho border.